-Trademark restoration application has to be made from 6 months to 1 year after the date of expiration of such registration.
-The proprietor has to file a prescribed form [TM-13] to request restoration.
-The Registrar shall advertise the mark once again and invite objections from people who have reason to believe that the trademark should not be renewed or restored.
+Trademark restoration application should be made within 6 months to 1 year from the date of the expiry of such registration.
+The applicant has to file a TM 13 with the required fees in order to request restoration of the mark.
+Post this, the Registrar shall advertise the mark again and invite objections and oppositions from a third party.

 8. Whether there will be any changes in the rights after renewal of trademark?

 Trademark renewal does not create any changes in the rights of the trademark holder.
 As long as the trademark is valid, the trademark holder would enjoy all the rights that he/she acquired during the primary registration.

 Trademarks are usually territorial and are valid only in the country where they are filed.
 However, one can file for registration separately in individual countries which can be an expensive proposition or you can submit an application via WIPO/Madrid or CTM for registration across multiple countries.

 10. When should the Renewal Application be filed?

 An application for the renewal of the registration can be filed with the Registrar under form TM -R along with the fees prescribed.
 The renewal application should be filed within one year after the regular renewal filing date of the trademark has expired.